TrentBrunson/Turbo_Learning/README.md

 Please view our ongoing team presentation draft here: https://docs.google.com/presentation/d/1fYbRv5cNzHDDJVVBG5kk5iRclJ1ldfzgQI6HdRqE9GY/edit?usp=sharing

 ### Database
-For our database, we finalized our Heroku connection with the dashboard.
-While we're still finalizing our connection with the flask app, it's coming along.
-Our data and dhashboard needed to migrated to Heroku in order to be able to read the data we sorted and organized in the cloud platform.
+For our database, we finalized our connection to the machine learning model by utilizing SQL Alchemy.
+Our main focus now is to get our app running as a Heroku application.
+This required us to troubleshoot Heroku application deployment.
+We were able to get our application to deploy successfully by using a Pipenv.
+The next step will be to make sure our dashboard interactive features are working as expected with our model and database.

 ### Dashboard